Benefits of Skin to Skin

 - Helps with breastfeeding longer by building milk supply and making bond with baby stronger.

-- Lowers nursing parent’s risk of postpartum mood disorder.
+- Lowers breastfeeding parent’s risk of postpartum mood disorder.

 - Creates connections between parents and baby that last a lifetime.

-- Gives nursing parent a chance to rest or take a break.
+- Gives breastfeeding parent a chance to rest or take a break.

 Right From the Start: The Sacred Hour